Entry requirements to Hong Kong

 - You will be tested for coronavirus upon arrival.

-- You need to stay 21 nights in quarantine at a hotel after arriving in Hong Kong.
+- You need to stay 14-21 nights in quarantine at a hotel after arriving in Hong Kong.
+The length of your quarantine may be less than 21 nights if you are a resident of Hong Kong, and fully vaccinated (the vaccines need to be received at least 15 days before travelling) and Hong Kong has defined your departure country in a low-risk category.
 This requirement applies also to Hong Kong nationals and residents.
 You will not be allowed to leave your hotel room during the quarantine period.
-The quarantine hotel is at your own expense and you need to show proof of your confirmed 21-night room reservation to the airline agent at time of boarding, and to the authorities on arrival in Hong Kong.
+The quarantine hotel is at your own expense and you need to show proof of your confirmed room reservation to the airline agent at time of boarding, and to the authorities on arrival in Hong Kong.
 Please note that accommodation at, for example, an Airbnb, hostel, service apartment, or staying with a friend is not allowed.
 The quarantine requirement does not apply if you transit via Hong Kong airport to a third country within 24 hours and remain in the international transit area of the airport.

 - There are restrictions in place for foreigners arriving in Hong Kong, for example, EU-nationals are not allowed entry currently unless holding residence permits.

-- Customers who have been in Bangladesh, Belgium, Canada, Ecuador, Ethiopia, France, Germany, India, Indonesia, Kazakhstan, Nepal, Pakistan, Philippines, Romania, Russia, South Africa, Turkey, United Kingdom or in the USA in the past 14 days must have a medical certificate with a negative coronavirus nucleic acid test result that has been issued earliest 72 hours before flight departure.
+- Customers who have been in or transited via Argentina, Bangladesh, Belgium, Brazil, Canada, Ecuador, Ethiopia, Egypt, France, Germany, India, Indonesia, Ireland, Italy, Japan, Kazakhstan, Kenya, Malaysia, the Netherlands, Nepal, Pakistan, the Philippines, Romania, Russia, Singapore, South Africa, Switzerland, Taiwan, Turkey, Ukraine, United Arab Emirates or the USA during the past 14-21 days must have a medical certificate with a negative coronavirus nucleic acid test result that has been issued earliest 72 hours before flight departure.
 The certificate must be in Chinese or English and bear the name of the customer and his/her identity card or passport number.
 The medical certificate shall have been issued by an ISO 15189 accredited laboratory or healthcare institution and the customer must hold documentary proof to show that the laboratory or healthcare institution in question is ISO 15189 accredited or is recognized or approved by the relevant authority of the government.

 Transferring via Hong Kong to other international destinations is allowed, if: